mghermsen/ICU_rationing_simulation/README.md

 * If there are missing values, code 0 for that item until the lab/vital sign appears
 * Carryforward values from previous observations.
 For example, if the Creatine was 1.5 at 9:00 AM earning a Renal Score of 1, the patient's Renal Score remains 1 until a new creatinine value is recorded.
+    * SOFA respiratory score from P/F and SOFA renal score from dialysis have carryforward time-limits, see below for details

 ### SOFA CARDS
 Only number of pressors matters, not dose.